 Oregon Road Trip Itinerary

-Pack it up and explore the Pacific Northwest with nine picture perfect Oregon road trip stops.
-First start in Portland with a host of family friendly stops.
-Then head east for waterfalls before exploring the Cascade Range in this Oregon Road Trip Itinerary.
+Pack it up and explore the Pacific Northwest with nine picture perfect Oregon road trip stops during the summer.
+First start in Portland (especially if you are flying in) and find with a host of family friendly stops, especially for book lovers and foodies.
+Then head east for waterfall gazing before exploring the Cascade Range in this Oregon Road Trip Itinerary.

 Portland Oregon for Families

-Washington Park offers a day full of family fun.
-Find Oregon Zoo and Portland Children’s Museum.
+Find Oregon Zoo and Portland Children’s Museum for a day full of family fun inside of Washington Park.
 Or explore the International Rose Test Garden and the Portland Japanese Garden, especially if you love flowers.
 Located east of downtown Portland, off W. Burnside St.

-For old house fans, tour the Pittock Mansion.
-Built in 1914, it’s a French château with expansive views of downtown from the gardens.
+Built in 1914, it’s in the French château style with expansive views of downtown from the gardens.
+And a must old house fans, including the garden.
 Located at 3229 NW Pittock.

-So skaters will have to make a pilgrimage to Burnside Skate Park.
-Originally build as a rogue skatepark, it’s located under the Burnside Bridge and a bucket list park for kids.
+So skaters will have to make a pilgrimage to this iconic skate park.
+Originally built as a rogue skatepark, it’s located under the Burnside Bridge and a bucket list skate park for kids.
 Located at SE 2nd Ave.

 Then the book lovers need to browse through Powell’s City of Books to find a city block full of new and used books.
+It offers a great kids book section too.
 Located at 1005 W. Burnside St.

 The Waterfalls along the Columbia River

-Seeing Multnomah Falls, the most visited of Oregon’s waterfallsoffers a must-do.
-Though find more waterfalls along the Historic Columbia River Highway.
-Especially helpful if the parking is full at Multnomah Falls, which happens the majority of the day during the summer season.
+For waterfall chasers, seeing Multnomah Falls is a must, the most visited of Oregon’s waterfalls.
+Though that’s not the only one, find more waterfalls along the Historic Columbia River Highway.
+If the parking is full at Multnomah Falls, which happens the majority of the day during the summer season, visit another one and circle back around later in the day.

 First take the Historic Columbia River Highway (Hwy.
 30) and discover more falls.
 The following waterfalls are located close to their parking lots and don’t require lengthy hikes.